Pete Murray (DJ): Music

 Murray duetted with Vera Lynn on a 1958 Decca EP of songs from My Fair Lady, performing "The Rain in Spain".
 In 1960, he released a comedy single "What's It All About?" with disc jockey Brian Matthew.
 In 1974, Murray was featured on the Emerson, Lake and Palmer live album Welcome Back My Friends to the Show That Never Ends – Ladies and Gentlemen as the master of ceremonies, at the beginning of the album.
 His introduction to the live show ("Ladies and gentlemen"), mixed with the opening line of the bands' song "Karn Evil 9: First Impression, Part 2" ("Welcome Back My Friends to the Show That Never Ends"), made up the title for the album.

 Personal life

-Family

 Murray was in a relationship with presenter Valerie Singleton from 1967 to 1971 and was engaged to her.
 He then married Patricia Crabbe, a former barrister.
 Crabbe died of breast cancer in 2010.
 He lives in Wimbledon.
 Murray had one son, Michael Murray James.
 Michael, who was born to a woman from a previous relationship, was a student at Wycliffe College and like Pete, trained at RADA and worked as an actor.
 Michael committed suicide at the age of 27 in 1981.
 When talking about his son's death on live television, Murray became overwhelmed with emotion and afterwards gave talks on coping with family tragedy.
 In 2016, Murray stated that the loss of Michael is "something I've never got over and it was a terrible experience".
 Carry On star Kenneth Williams once wrote to Pete to tell him that Michael was "a natural comedian".